sudara/alonetone/README.markdown

 ### Playing with alonetone on localhost

-I won't lie.
-This is not a task for Rails newbees.
+This is *not* a task for Rails newbees.

 I've had multiple requests asking me to walk folks through setting up alonetone locally.
 Unless you have some experience with rails, it's just not going to be worth it unless you have a lot of time to invest.